krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 If you have this issue, it is usually caused by you avoiding abstractions / formalism and becoming reliant on examples and visual notation, which are like training wheels.
 Everyone can (and should) ride bikes with training wheels, but eventually, it holds you back from actually learning to ride the bike.
 It is a very common problem, because having the examples and visual notation in your head *feels* like intuition... but it can hurt you.
 Why?

 If you understand how to read, then you understand what a problem *means*, because you can just read the words in the problem and understand what they mean.
 If you only understand examples and visual notation, then you only understand how to face problems if they look exactly like your old problems.
 If I add any twist, then the picture will look different, and you will not be able to understand the problem because you are not able to read abstraction.
-There's a reason I risk low teaching review scores to force abstraction onto my students -- abstraction is hard, you grumble, but that's where the real kung fu is and I want you to learn the actual kung fu.
+The problem is real life (including your future employers and future problems) won't give you problems that look exactly like what you have seen.
+You *need* to be able to adapt to different situations -- that's where the real kung fu is and I want you to learn the actual kung fu.

 True artists and masters who talk about "intuition" are all backing that up by **tens of thousands** of hours of foundation (brush strokes, arpeggios, chords, memorizing chess endgame, hours in the weightroom, whatever).
 If you did 10, 20, or 100 examples and visual notation, sure, you might have some intuition.
 But if you're throwing around ``intuition'' in math class without understanding the definitions and the mathematical language... **you probably don't actually have enough intuition.**